 This webinar, broadcasted on 22 June 2021, examines the latest IPAF Global Safety Report which is informed by data submitted to IPAF’s Accident Reporting Portal from 2019 to 2020.

-Is the Nominated Ground Rescue Person familiarised?
-MEWPs are all different.
-Learn and practice the ground controls and the auxiliary/emergency lowering controls and procedures on your machine.
+Is the Nominated Ground Rescue Person familiarized?
+Not all MEWPs are the same.
+Make sure you understand, learn and practice the ground controls and emergency lowering procedure.

 MEWP operator training now can follow a training standard that provides methods and guidelines to prepare MEWP training materials, defines administrative criteria, and delivers elements required for proper training.
 Training is a critical part of becoming a qualified person to complete the task of operating a MEWP.
 Understand what you must require and expect for training selected for your MEWP operators and the value it will deliver to your operations.
 Ensure you are selecting quality compliant training!
 This webinar took place on 27 May 2021.